Primary schools potential closure / merger plans

 In autumn 2014, there were only 10 unfilled reception places out of the 2,865 available in Hackney (0.35%).
 By autumn 2022, this number rose to 634 unfilled reception places out of the 2,900 available in Hackney (21.86%).

-The six schools that the Council is currently looking at saw their total number of unfilled reception places go from 6 out of 270 in 2014 (2.22%) to 101 out of 225 (44.88%) in 2022.
+The schools that the Council decided to look at saw their total number of unfilled reception places go from 6 out of 270 in 2014 (2.22%) to 101 out of 225 (44.88%) in 2022.

 In 2022-23, maintained Hackney primary schools lost on average £6,484 for every surplus place.
 That means that in 2022-23 there was around £650,000 lost funding just from the six schools’ 101 unfilled reception places.